viam-soleng/viam-grafana-mql/docs/viam-dockerimage.md

 docker push us-central1-docker.pkg.dev/PROJECT-ID/REPOSITORY-ID/viam-grafana:latest
 ```

-## Run the Image on GCP Kubernetes Engine GKE
+## Run the Image on GCP Kubernetes Engine "GKE"

+Create a stateful Grafana instance in your private GCP environment.
+The deployment is a stateful set and thus creates a persistent volume which will keep the Grafana persistent on restart / or redeployment of the workload.

 Create a Kubernetes cluster: